BenLBoardman/BARDS/README.md

 - data - get other state shapefiles - IN PROGRESS
 - processor - more dataset support - IN PROGRESS
 - Command line option to request multiple state data at once - NOT STARTED
-- data enhancements - store each district as a dataframe - NOT STARTED
+- data enhancements - store each district as an object - COMPLETE
-    - utility algorithms - determine if a district is contiguous - NOT STARTED
+    - utility algorithms - determine if a district is contiguous - COMPLETE
     - utility algorithms - calculate bias of a set of districts by various metrics - NOT STARTED

 ## Planned Algorithms